alexpate30/rcprd/README.md

 as well as the defaults.
 For example, `add_to_database` defaults to using `extract_txt_obs` to read in the raw text data when `filetype = "observation"` is specified.
-However, there is also an option `extract.txt.func`, which allows the users to specify their own function to read in the text data, and will override the use of `extract_txt_obs`.
+However, there is also an option `extract_txt_func`, which allows the users to specify their own function to read in the text data, and will override the use of `extract_txt_obs`.